 Proper health education addresses the core component to effective change, that is, the internal will and motivation to make the change.
 The decisions, habits and lifestyle choices which led to the health problems in the first place, have become very comfortable in the employee’s life.
 Until they are willing to abandon their current status quo, they will be unwilling—perhaps even unable—to make any long-term changes.
 That current comfort level must be challenged and convincingly demonstrated to be something that is not working to their advantage—something that must change.

 Education addresses this internal motivation by teaching the why of change.
 When a person has become used to their extra 10 pounds, it is part of their status quo.
-Sure, they might like to lose it, but after all, it’s “only” 10 to 20 pounds, and besides, they would have to get up earlier to exercise.
+Sure, they might like to lose it, but, after all, it’s “only” 10 to 20 pounds, and besides, they would have to get up earlier to exercise.
 They would have to reduce—or even eliminate—some of their favorite foods.
 When they learn that those extra 10 pounds increase their risk for high blood pressure, diabetes, heart disease, and other weight-related illnesses, they understand why it is so important to take steps to lose the weight.
-This understanding, coupled with an effective strategy for accomplishing the weight loss, has a far better chance for success than a how-to course alone.
+This understanding, coupled with an effective strategy for accomplishing the weight loss, has a far better chance of success than a how-to course alone.
 Techniques for taking the steps to better health and sticking with it must be inserted, understood and retained in a person’s brain.

 So, why not simply mandate that certain behaviors will not be tolerated at work?
 Efforts to force employees to change will have only limited results.
 You can eliminate unhealthy foods from the vending machines in the break room, but without a personal commitment to change, unmotivated employees will still choose unhealthy snacks while away from work.
-A company-wide policy can be issued which prohibits smoking at the workplace, but the employee who is personally unconvinced that they need to change is still likely to light up the minute they get in the car to go home.
+A company-wide policy can be issued which prohibits smoking in the workplace, but the employee who is personally unconvinced that they need to change is still likely to light up the minute they get in the car to go home.

 Making changes toward healthier living also requires accepting personal responsibility for one’s own health and well-being.
-There is a very strong emotional and psychological connection to personal care habits which requires a high level of personal diligence and commitment to overcome.
-As already noted, an employer cannot force total compliance with a healthier lifestyle; but they can provide the tools to encourage personal responsibility.
+There is a very strong emotional and psychological connection to personal care habits which require a high level of personal diligence and commitment to overcome.
+As already noted, an employer cannot force total compliance with a healthier lifestyle, but they can provide the tools to encourage personal responsibility.
 Proper education points out where changes are needed and where the employee needs to take personal action to improve their health.

-It takes a great deal of effort and conscious energy to create a change in behavior patterns, especially those that are ingrained over the course of a lifetime.
+It takes a great deal of efforts and conscious energy to create a change in behavior patterns, especially those that are ingrained over the course of a lifetime.
 Health education makes the case that the change is necessary, and the benefits are worth the enormous amount of physical, emotional, and psychological effort required to break bad habits.
 The employee must also incorporate new routines—to consistently make better, healthier choices.
 Education becomes the momentum needed to break the status quo and strive for new levels of health and well-being.